John Jerome Myers

 Treasurer, MWF Board

 Fahim is a screen business consultant with expertise in finance, marketing, post-production and multi-platform production, and a commercial lawyer specialising in intellectual property, technology, media and communications.
 As business affairs manager for Arenamedia and CinemaPlus, Fahim is part of a team that produces and innovatively distributes bold Australian screen content.
 A graduate of The University of Melbourne and the Australian Film Television and Radio School, Fahim is passionate about the progress of storytelling through its convergence with technology and a lover of all forms of writing, from poetic prose to clever code.
+He joined the MWF Board in 2016.

 Secretary, MWF Board